Frequently Asked Questions

-Growing your business globally don’t forget to translate the frontend content into the targeted countries’ languages.
+Growing your business globally don’t forget to translate the frontend content into the targeted countries’ languages with Magento 2 language switcher flags.
 To create a multi-language store you need to configure the website localized version.

 Try out our Magento 2 GeoIP extension to switch your users to a right website version from the first visit.

 The settings are pretty simple.
 First off, choose which of the three ways to apply: